Juvenile Arrests

 [1] Copeland, W., Tong, G., Gifford, E., Easter, M., Shanahan, L., Swartz, M., & Swanson, J. (2022).
 Adult criminal outcomes of juvenile justice involvement.
 Psychological Medicine, 1-8.

-Note: a felony charge is any crime where someone can be sentenced for more than one year.
+Note: A felony charge is any crime where someone can be sentenced for more than one year.

 1Only violent and property crimes (considered Part I crimes) are included in the crime rate for this indicator.
 Part II crimes (which include such crimes as embezzlement, forgery, disorderly conduct, and driving under the influence) are not included.
 By some estimates, Part II crimes account for about 60% of total crimes reported in San Bernardino County.
 2In 2015, the Department of Justice reporting requirements changed and several sex crimes that were previously reported as Part II crimes were recategorized to Part I crime.
 3The total count of juvenile arrests is inclusive of arrests made by various law enforcement agencies.